ankitects/anki-manual/src/getting-started.md

 French word, and the other card is testing your ability to produce it.

 When using paper flashcards, your only option in this case is to write out the information twice, once for each card.
-Some digital flashcard programs make life easier by providing a feature to flip the front and back sides.
+Some flashcard programs make life easier by providing a feature to flip the front and back sides.
 This is an improvement over the paper situation, but there are two major downsides: